cmroughan/escr-yaltai/README.md

 python run.py
 ```

 Running the python code in `tmux` ensures that the code keeps running even if you close the command line.
+You can detach from `tmux` and keep using the command line while the code is running by pressing `ctrl-b`, then `d` on your keyboard.

 ## Results